Can People Change?

-Hear Dan read this post.
+Hear me read this post.

 Because I teach others coaching skills, I am often asked, “Do you think people really can change?”
 If there is time for a discussion, I may reply with my own question, “Well, do you think you can change?”
 Participants are commonly undecided, and even if they see themselves as able to do so, may not see that same potential in others.
 “Yes and no,” they often answer honestly.
 A common response is: “Well, I’ve made some changes, but fundamentally I am who I am.”